 He is resourceful in other ways, too.
-As soon as the rainy season begins, he becomes a farmer, and he grows enough maize on his small plot of land to last the year.
+As soon as the rainy season begins, he becomes a farmer, and he grows enough maize on his small plot of land to last the year without too much difficulty.
+He has been looking at tools to assist him such as fertilizer and a surfactant for herbicides if his plot falls prey to pests but so far has been doing very well without them.
 He also has a little garden for tomatoes, cucumbers, and some of the other small vegetables he and his family use in their modest daily meals.
 In addition to farming, he’s a landlord all year long, renting out part of his house for a little extra income.
 He is all set.